edp8489/edp8489.github.io/_drafts/joint-margin-methods.md

 $$ R_t = \frac{P_b}{Bolt Tension Allowable} $$

 *Note: The printed equation for Rt used "Bending Allowable" in the denominator; I believe this is a typo since bending is ignored in this case.
-Bruhn is cited as the reference for this section; the interaction equation below matches what is shown in Bruhn section D1.8 (eq D1.1), which confirms that the Rt denominator should be the tension allowable, not bending.*
+Bruhn is cited as the reference for this section; the interaction equation matches what is shown in Bruhn section D1.8 (eq D1.1), which confirms that the Rt denominator should be the tension allowable, not bending.*

 *Shear-Tension-Bending (Eqs 60 - 62)*